audiosocket/yeti/README.md

 The easiest way to get started is to simply initialize the API in your AppDelegate didFinishLaunchingWithOptions: method.
-This call initializes the API so you can make subsequent network requests but it makes no network requests itself.
+This call initializes the API so you can make subsequent network requests.
+It makes no network requests itself.

 ```
 #import <Yeti/Yeti.h>